pkgxdev/pkgx/README.md

 the latests fads in CSS precompilers.
 All versions†.
 All platforms‡.

 > † We’re new software, give us time to achieve this promise.\
-> ‡ Windows, Raspberry Pi, BeOS, etc. coming soon!
+> ‡ Windows (native, we support WSL), Raspberry Pi, BeOS, etc. coming soon!

 When you `cd` into a project in your terminal, tea sets up the environment so your tools “just work”.
 To do this it looks for a dependencies table in